 Hon.
 John G. Bongat

-John Garcia Bongat, the eighth local chief executive of the City of Naga, entered public service as a city councilor in 2001.
+John Garcia Bongat, the eighth local chief executive of the City of Naga, entered public service as a City Councilor in 2001.
 A topnotcher member of the Sangguniang Panglunsod for three consecutive terms, he has authored hundreds of ordinances and resolutions, making him one of the most prolific councilors Naga has ever had.

 Mayor Bongat finished his elementary schooling at Naga Parochial School.
 He then went on to study at Ateneo de Naga High School.
 His exposure and dedication to public service at an early age drove him to study Political Science at Ateneo de Manila University.
 While in college, Mayor Bongat also mentored and helped educate underprivileged children in Quezon City.